 - Shelter Programs in Orange County: Currently, there is not a shelter or temporary / permanent supportive housing in Newport Beach.

 What is homelessness?

 The federal government defines "homelessness" as a condition in which an individual or family lacks a fixed, regular, nighttime residence; resides in a public or private residence that is not designed or intended to be a regular sleeping accommodation for human beings; lives in a supervised shelter designated to provide temporary living arrangements; and/or is at imminent risk of loosing their housing and has no subsequent residence identified or resources to obtain other permanent housing.

-There are multiple "types" of homelessness, the most common including:
+There are multiple "types" of homelessness, the most common include the following:

-- Short-Term: Those who have fallen on some hard times financially and have been bumped out of housing.
+- Short Term: Those who have fallen on hard times financially and have been bumped out of housing.
 They have no major issues but are scrambling to find new housing arrangements in a short time span.

-- Medium-Term: Those who have one major issue (mental illness, substance abuse, health problems or legal problems, etc.) but are able to get back on their feet within a year, working through the major life challenge.
+- Medium Term: Those who have one major issue (mental illness, substance abuse, health problems, legal problems), but are able to get back on their feet within a year, working through the major life challenge.

-- Chronic: Those who have multiple major issues (a combinations of mental illness, substance abuse, health problems and legal problems, etc.) find themselves homeless for more than a year, sometimes taking several years to work through multiple life challenges.
-The federal government estimates that 10 percent of the national homeless population are chronically homeless.
+- Chronic: Those who have multiple major issues (a combinations of mental illness, substance abuse, health problems, legal problems) and find themselves homeless for more than a year, sometimes taking several years to work through the multiple life challenges.
+The federal government estimates that 10 percent of the national homeless population fall into this category.

-Homelessness is a very unique form of poverty, one that lacks personal relationships and financial resources.These individuals typically have no person to turn to, family or friend, for shelter or assistance.
+Homelessness is a very unique form of poverty, one that lacks personal relationships and financial resources.These individuals typically have no one to turn to for shelter or assistance.
 They are individuals who have gone through difficult experiences and need help getting back on their feet.